 - Left into a flexible life-interest trust for the spouse with remainder to children: a quasi-spouse exemption applies for the life-interest portion (the trust is a "qualifying interest in possession" under IHTA 1984 s.49 with the spouse exemption applying); the remainder to children is a separate calculation.
 These trusts (sometimes called immediate post-death interest trusts) are the modern structural alternative to outright spouse-only inheritance.

-The flexibility is the upside; the conveyancing complexity (a deed of trust setting out the shares, a Form A restriction on the Land Registry title, a properly drafted will making non-spouse dispositions) is the downside.
-For couples below the combined £1 million NRB + RNRB threshold the flexibility is rarely worth the complexity.
-For couples above £2 million, the flexibility is usually load-bearing.
+The flexibility is the upside.
+The cost is the extra conveyancing: a deed of trust setting out the shares, a Form A restriction on the Land Registry title, and a will that actually makes the non-spouse dispositions.
+Below the combined £1 million NRB + RNRB threshold, that flexibility rarely earns its keep.
+Above £2 million, you usually need it.

 The transferable NRB and the case for joint tenancy

-Until 9 October 2007 the unused portion of a deceased spouse's NRB could not be transferred to the survivor.
-The standard tenancy-in-common-plus-NRB-discretionary-trust planning was widely used to lock in the first-death NRB by directing a share into a trust for children.
-Since the introduction of the transferable NRB by FA 2008 (inserting IHTA 1984 s.8A), the case for that planning narrowed significantly.
+Until 9 October 2007 a deceased spouse's unused NRB could not pass to the survivor, so the standard fix was tenancy in common plus an NRB discretionary trust: direct a share into a trust for the children and lock in the first-death NRB before it was lost.
+The transferable NRB, brought in by FA 2008 (inserting IHTA 1984 s.8A), took most of the point out of that planning.

 The transferable NRB mechanic works as follows: